Crafttino21/Universal-Downloader/README.md

  - Download pictures from any site and Google with the picture source
  - Download YouTube MP3

+**Planed feature for MultiDownloader**
+* Add a Torrent function
+* add Tiktok Options
+* add Reddit options
+* add Spotify options
+* give evrything a GUi outside of the Command line (Maybe) Spaical thank's to Cozi to help me Fixing bugs and make the code cleaner :)

 ## How to install
 **Prerequisites**